TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-09-10-5-advices-i-would-love-to-get-before-starting-to-maintain-open-source.md

 ---
 id: 139
-title: "5 Advices I Would Love to Get Before Starting to Maintain an Open Source"
+title: "5 Tips I Would Love to Get Before Starting to Maintain an Open Source"
 perex: |
     I wasn't always confident while making public every single line of PHP code I write.
 I had to take many blind paths, spend a night full of stress coding in unknown waters and make a lot of over-complicated code that backfired to me months later.
     <br><br>
     They say "experience cannot be passed and it must be experienced" and I agree with that, but still **there are some shortcuts that would speed-up my path to joyful open-source coding** I have today.
 Here are 5 of them.
-tweet: "New Post on my Blog: 5 Advices I Would Love to Get Before Starting to Maintain #OpenSource    #php #fuckups"
+tweet: "New Post on my Blog: 5 Advises I Would Love to Get Before Starting to Maintain #OpenSource    #php #fuckups"
-tweet_image: "/assets/images/posts/2018/advices-open-source/father-son.jpg"
 ---

 <img src="/assets/images/posts/2018/advices-open-source/father-son.jpg" class="img-thumbnail">